Find the Best Fins for Snorkeling

-Phantom Aquatics is one of the most renowned brands when it comes to snorkel and scuba gear.
-Their fins are excellent and the Speed Sport fins are great short fins for snorkeling.
+Phantom Aquatics is one of the most renowned brands when it comes to snorkel and scuba gear (Can You Take Snorkel or Scuba Gear On a Plane?).
+Their fins are excellent and the Speed Sport fin is a great fin with short paddles for snorkeling.

-They are somewhat stiffer and less flexible than many of the fins you find.
+This snorkel fin is somewhat stiffer and less flexible than many of the fins you find.
 This does lead to less thrust and propulsion with each kick and when you’re swimming against stronger currents, you have to work harder.
-Not necessarily a deal breaker but something you should keep in mind as other fins do perform better in such conditions.

-Even though the fins themselves are pretty stiff, the foot pocket is quite comfortable.
+Even though the Phantom Aquatics Speed Sport fins themselves are pretty stiff, the foot pocket is quite comfortable.
 That is if you can find a size that fits as they only come in two different sizes.
-An interesting design feature is the extended foot plate where the bottom part of the foot pocket is prolonged and reaches farther back towards your heel.
+An interesting design feature is an extended footplate where the bottom part of the foot pocket is prolonged and reaches farther back towards your heel.
 This does provide less stress on your ankles and feet when you’re using these open heel pockets.